Harvard Plans Contingencies for International Students

 The Harvard Kennedy School of Government announced this week contingency plans for educating its international students online or in Canada if they are prevented from returning to Cambridge this fall.
 And the Harvard T.H.
 Chan School of Public Health (HSPH), which already offers two master’s programs online, is working to expand its remote learning offerings according to HSPH Dean Andrea Baccarelli, to ensure the continued education of international students.

-While the Trump administration’s efforts to revoke the visas of foreign students studying at Harvard have so far been blocked in court, Harvard Kennedy School (HKS) dean Jeremy M. Weinstein wrote in a June 24 email to that school’s international students that he was “announcing these contingency plans now to alleviate the uncertainty many students feel…” The programs will be implemented, he added, only if there is “sufficient demand from students who are unable to come to the United States due to visa or entry restrictions.”
+While the Trump administration’s efforts to revoke the visas of foreign students studying at Harvard have so far been blocked in court, Harvard Kennedy School (HKS) dean Jeremy M. Weinstein wrote in a June 24 email to the school’s international students that he was “announcing these contingency plans now to alleviate the uncertainty many students feel…” The programs will be implemented, he added, only if there is “sufficient demand from students who are unable to come to the United States due to visa or entry restrictions.”

 International students made up 56 percent of the HKS student body during the past academic year.